 Airplane ear doesn't just happen on planes.
 Anything that limits the way your eustachian tube -- which helps your ear keep the right air pressure -- works can increase your risk.
 Some common activities and conditions that can lead to airplane ear include:

 A mild case of airplane ear can cause muffled hearing or some hearing loss, a feeling of "stuffiness" inside your ear, and possibly pain. goes away when you yawn, swallow, or chew gum.
 But if it lasts more than a few hours or seems severe, call your doctor.
-She may recommend decongestant sprays or pills, antihistamines, or over-the-counter pain relievers.
+They may recommend decongestant sprays or pills, antihistamines, or over-the-counter pain relievers.

 Is It Noise Damage?